vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 The general meaning of this stanza is clear.
 The term “contraction”

 \( *saṁkoca* \) may, however, surprise the reader.
-The Dīexplains that it is the condition of a person whose mind is attached to the life in this world, this condition being revealed \( *unmeṣa* \) by the pleasure one fi nds in “such external objects as wife, son, and the like.”
+The Dī explains that it is the condition of a person whose mind is attached to the life in this world, this condition being revealed \( *unmeṣa* \) by the pleasure one fi nds in “such external objects as wife, son, and the like.”
 More philosophically, it is the state of the soul that has lost its original omnipresence and freedom.

 The saving power of the gaze \( *nirīkṣaṇa* \) of the master which “falls”